learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

 That looks great!
-And even better, it's going to give both `customer` and `waiter` the ability to get all the information they need to without having to store it themselves.
+And even better, it's going to give both `customer` and `waiter` instances the ability to get all the information they need to without having to store it themselves.
 Let's build some methods.

 ## Building on the relationship

 If you take a look at our `customer` right now, they don't really have a lot to do.
-Let's change that up and give them the ability to create a meal.
+Let's change that up and give them the ability to create a `meal`.
 To do this, they'll need to take in an instance of a `waiter` and supply the `total` and `tip`, which we'll have default to 0 here as well.

 ```ruby
   def new_meal(waiter, total, tip=0)